S2E/s2e/src/Plugins/FunctionMonitor.rst

 FunctionMonitor
 ===============

-The ``FunctionMonitor`` plugin catches the call/return machine instructions and invokes the corresponding handlers.
+The ``FunctionMonitor`` plugin notifies other plugins of function calls and returns.

-Suppose that you want to monitor the call to a function that starts at address ``0xC00F0120`` in kernel space.
-You also wish to monitor all the returns from that function.
+Suppose that you are writing a plugin that needs to monitor calls to a function that starts at address ``0x400120`` in a process called ``my.exe``.
+Your plugin also wants to monitor all returns from that function.

 Proceed as follows:

-1. Write a plugin starting from the ``Example`` plugin in the S2E package.
+1. Create a new plugin.
+You can use the ``Example`` plugin as a template.
-2. Obtain the instance of the ``FunctionMonitor`` plugin in the ``initialize()``  method of your plugin
+2. Obtain the instance of the ``FunctionMonitor`` plugin in the ``initialize()``  method of the plugin.
-3. Connect a handler H to any meaningful signal that exports an ``S2EExecutionState``  as a parameter.
-Any signal from ``CorePlugin`` will do.
-You may also want to connect to the ``onModuleLoad`` signal of an ``Interceptor`` plugin.
-   This is the ideal place if you want to hook some  functions exported by a module.
-4. In your handler H, obtain the addresses of the functions you want to monitor.
-E.g., you can parse the symbols of the module, or read the addresses from the configuration file.
-5. Once you have the addresses, register the call handler.
-Make sure you register it only once, unless you want the handler to be called multiple times consecutively on the same call instruction.
+3. Register a handler for the ``onCall`` signal provided by ``FunctionMonitor``.
+4. In the call handler, check the current program counter to determine if this is a function that you want to process further or not.
+You can also use information about callers and callees provided by the signal to make this decision.
-6. In your call handler, register the return handler, if necessary.
+5. In the call handler, register a return handler, if necessary.
+6. Do not forget to add ``my.exe`` to the configuration of ``ProcessExecutionDetector`` in ``s2e-config.lua``.

 The following part shows the code that implements the steps explained above.